Album of the Month

 Goats Head Soup (1973) - the Stones had their own drug-addled excess 23 years before Oasis's "Be Here Now"

-Its Only Rock n Roll
+Its Only Rock n Roll (1974) - only its not.

-(1980) - the title track is the 'best' song and thats not saying much
+Emotional Rescue (1980) - the title track is the 'best' song and thats not saying much

 Anything released after Tattoo You (1981) with the possible exception of Voodoo Lounge (1995) which is, at times, interesting.